Kiran7007/Interview-Preparation/docs/kotlin.md

 ## What is a `CoroutineScope` and how should Android apps structure scopes?

-* `CoroutineScope` defines the lifetime of coroutines.
+- `CoroutineScope` defines the lifetime of coroutines.
-* It contains a `CoroutineContext`, including a `Job` and usually a dispatcher.
+- It contains a `CoroutineContext`, including a `Job` and usually a dispatcher.
-* When the scope is cancelled, its child coroutines are cancelled.
+- When the scope is cancelled, its child coroutines are cancelled.

-Common Android scopes:
+- Use `viewModelScope` for ViewModel work and `lifecycleScope` for UI-lifecycle work.
+- For reusable components, explicitly own and cancel a scope; avoid `GlobalScope`.

+- Use `viewModelScope` for work that should live as long as the ViewModel.

+Example:

 ```kotlin
 viewModelScope.launch {